PetruMariuta/Web-Scraper-Address-Extraction/README.md

-The overall precision of the code was 44%, meaning i could extract data from 1086 urls, the code took aprox  4min to execute with 3 instances of  826 requests at once, my network got throttled so i probably can get better results on a better internet package.
+I extracted data from 1086 (valid) urls, the code took aprox  4min to execute with 3 instances of  826 requests at once, my network got throttled so i probably can get better results on a better internet package.
 ![image](https://github.com/PetruMariuta/Address-Extraction/assets/118382269/5e3d4f8e-08cd-4606-9976-aa00ba3f986a)